USA Motorcycles Brands

 MotoCzysz Logo

 In 2009, professional American motorcycle racer and engineer Michael Czysz founded a zero-emission racing car company.
-The company was located in Portland, Oregon, and became the bearer of the founder’s name – MotoCzysz.
-In the same year, she teamed up with Bajaj Auto to create eco-friendly motorcycles, supposedly hybrid ones.
-Joining the Remy Electric Motors LLC association allowed the development and creation of an electric drive for ATVs.
-In 2013, the TT Zero Race electric motorcycle in this season’s TT races, driven by Michael Rutter, became the winner.
+The company was based in Portland, Oregon, and became the bearer of the founder’s name, MotoCzysz.
+That same year, it teamed up with Bajaj Auto to create eco-friendly motorcycles, presumably hybrids.
+Joining Remy Electric Motors LLC allowed it to design and build electric drives for ATVs.
+In 2013, a TT Zero Race electric motorcycle driven by Michael Rutter won the TT race that season.

-Like the technique itself, its emblem is distinguished by originality and impeccable design.
-The rounded rectangle in black and white has been finished in black.
-The number 1 is painted in white in its interior – a tribute to the prototype C1 engine and the first electric motorcycle – the E1pc.
-At the same time, the figure indicates both leaders in the production of this type of equipment and a demonstration of constant success.
-A white stripe extends from the figure to the right, breaking the rectangle.
-It is a symbol of the lifting of restrictions, the presence of a direct path in achieving the goal from the deadlock situation of using technologies harmful to the environment.
+Like the machinery itself, its emblem is characterized by originality and impeccable design.
+The rounded rectangle in black and white has a black finish.
+In its inner part, the number 1 is painted in white, a tribute to the C1 engine prototype and the first electric motorcycle, the E1pc.
+At the same time, the figure signifies both the leaders in the production of this type of technology and a demonstration of continued success.
+From the figure to the right, breaking the rectangle stretches a white stripe.
+This is a symbol of the removal of restrictions and the existence of a direct path in achieving the goal from the dead end of using technologies that are harmful to the environment.

 MTT